siriuscn/JSUBridge/README.md

 ## License

-JSBridge is available under the MIT license.
+JSUBridge is available under the MIT license.
 See the LICENSE file for more info.

     Copyright (c) 2020 sirius <331862034@qq.com>